Nepal is well-known for flaunting a chain of the planet’s largest mountains, the Himalayas.

 According to the World Bank, the pandemic is likely to push between 88 and 115 million people worldwide into extreme poverty this year, with the total rising to 150 million next year.
 The pandemic will “leave lasting scars” on Southeast Asia.

 In 2020, our border agents, who are all Nepali women, rescued 260 people.
-They monitor key borders crossing points, conduct interviews and spot trafficking victims before they leave the country.
+They monitor the borders, conduct interviews and spot trafficking victims before they leave the country.
+Last year, they rescued 321, mostly young women.

 Once rescued, survivors are reunited with their families and taught about the risks and realities of human trafficking.
 Each rescue is not only a life saved, but a whole family better protected against trafficking for generations to come.